 Peri-Implantitis: Bone Cell Dynamics & Immune Response

 This review describes how normal bone remodeling is disrupted during peri-implantitis.
-Infection triggers immune reactions that shift the balance between bone-forming and bone-resorbing cells, driving tissue breakdown and implant-related bone loss.
+Infection triggers immune responses that shift the balance between bone-forming and bone-resorbing cells, driving tissue breakdown and implant-related bone loss.

 Bone cells dynamics during peri-implantitis: a theoretical analysis, 2016

-If inflammation is found early, it can sometimes be controlled without removing the implant.
-Non-surgical care includes better home hygiene, targeted professional cleaning, and local antiseptic or antibiotic treatments when appropriate.
-With significant bone loss or ongoing infection, surgical cleaning and bone regeneration may be needed.
-The best option depends on disease severity and how the tissues respond.
+If detected early, inflammation may be managed without removing the implant using improved home hygiene, targeted professional cleaning, and local or systemic antimicrobials when appropriate.
+With significant bone loss or persistent infection, surgical debridement and regenerative grafting may be required.

 How Does Failed Osseointegration Create Problems?

-How long osseointegration takes depends on the site and your overall health.
-Some implants need several months before loading; others can be restored sooner when conditions are ideal.
-Factors that slow integration include low bone density, active infection, certain medications, and systemic health problems.
-If integration is incomplete, your dentist may remove the restoration, allow more healing time, or replace the implant after repairing the bone.
+Integration time varies by site and overall health.
+Some implants require several months before loading; others may be restored sooner in ideal conditions.
+Factors that slow integration include low bone density, active infection, certain medications, and systemic conditions.
+If integration fails, the clinician may remove the restoration, allow further healing, or replace the implant after bone repair.

 Which Lifestyle and Health Factors Increase the Risk of Implant Failure?